NCAS-CMS/cfdm/docs/source/tutorial.rst

 possible to create data from arrays that reside on disk.
 The `cfdm.read` function creates data in this manner.
-A pointer to an array in a netCDF file can be stored in a `~cfdm.NetCDF4Array` or `~cfdm.H5netcdfAarray` instance, which is is used to initialise a `~cfdm.Data` instance.
+A pointer to an array in a netCDF file can be stored in a `~cfdm.NetCDF4Array` or `~cfdm.H5netcdfAarray` instance, which is used to initialise a `~cfdm.Data` instance.

 .. code-block:: python